JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 Royal Flush dual od
 Carrera od from buffalo fx

+JHS Recommendations
+Here are the ones I liked from [this video](https://www.youtube.com/watch?v=EGGiuhukWNo)

+1. $30 TC Electronic Cinders (Classic Blues tones)
+2. $150 Fender MTG: LA (with a tube and a boost) I love this tone.
+(More Modern Sound that I love)
+3. $120 Cusack Screamer (its got a secret to have better note clarity and lower non harmonic distortion than any other copy) This is the best tube screamer therefore SRV tone ever
+4. $200 Greer Southland (Great high gain chainsaw tone and squeak that I love very much)
+5. $150 Seymour Duncan Forza (Modified modified tube screamer this is a high gain klon and high gain larry carlton dumble)
+6. $100 MXR Sugar Drive (Tiny Klon Klone)
+1. $150 LA Lady: You can load hundreds of other OD Pedal profiles into this

+Cornerstone Gladio - Great sounding Dumble Pedal (see shawn tubbs video for great tone)

 # Expression Pedals #
 - Roland DP10 has continuous input which apparently means you can use it as an expression pedal.
 I want to try that